Permanent Public Access

 In 1998, President Clinton signed the Workforce Investment Act into law.
 This Act amended Section 508 of the Rehabilitation Act of 1973 to include accessibility requirements for electronic and information technology.
 Section 508 now requires that electronic and information technology used by the Federal Government, including their Web sites, be made as accessible for people with disabilities as it is for people without disabilities.
 The U.S. Access Board has outlined specific accessibility standards for implementing Section 508, especially as it applies to Web pages.

-The U.S. Government Printing Office (GPO) has always had a commitment to accessibility.
+The U.S. Government Publishing Office (GPO) has always had a commitment to accessibility.
 In the past, we have taken time to ensure that GPO Access complied with provisions of the Americans with Disabilities Act (ADA) and other accessibility concerns, whenever feasible.

 Currently, GPO is working to ensure that existing pages on GPO Access are Section 508-compliant, and that future pages will be created specifically with these accessibility standards in mind.